I'm as passionate as you are about making your music sound the best it can be.

 Q: What questions do you ask prospective clients?

 A: What do you like most about your rough mix?
+What do you dislike and hope to see improve?
 What songs/artists/productions are a comparable sound to what you envision your mix to sound like?

 Q: What was your career path?
 How long have you been doing this?

 A: I've been running a studio and mixing/mastering for artists since 2006.
-Since then I've mixed hundreds of songs for artists both locally and internationally.
+Since then I've mixed thousands of songs for artists around the world.

 Q: How would you describe your style?